jcryptool/incubator/README.md

 JCrypTool Incubator
 =======

 The **JCrypTool Incubator** repository contains all crypto plug-ins for JCrypTool that are not yet ready to ship in our stable release.
+Some of these plug-ins might have a referenced idea in our [wiki](https://github.com/jcryptool/core/wiki/Project-Ideas).

 These projects require the plug-ins from the [JCrypTool Core](https://github.com/jcryptool/core) repository to compile and to run and may require additional plug-ins from the [JCrypTool Crypto](https://github.com/jcryptool/crypto) repository.